ProMustDie/OnlineAd/ReadMe.txt

 TODO FOR REAL:
 Load More button
 edit ads
 add category (needs alert)
 add dashboard
+if else statement if user, dont show load more button at request.